Polynomials of the Askey Scheme as Clebsch-Gordan Coefficients: Outlook

+The authors want to thank warmly the referees for their valuable comments.
 NC is partially supported by the international research project AAPT of the CNRS.
-LV is funded in part through a discovery grant of the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+LV is funded in part through a~discovery grant of the Natural Sciences and Engineering Research Council (NSERC) of Canada.